LandSciTech/ccviR/CODE_DESIGN.md

 particularly where things are bit convoluted, as well as style decisions or naming conventions.

-## Interactive testing
-- Most functions have an examples section in the roxygen2 docs which can be used for interactive testing.
-- Most Shiny App functions have multiple settings for using pre-filled spatial file paths, or simulating loading data, or a vanilla run.

 ## Data storage

 Data used for preparing data sets for the package.